help-me-mom/ng-mocks/README.md

 **To create a mock module in Angular tests** with `ng-mocks` is quite easy.
 The library does it recursively for modules, and creates mocks for all imports, exports and their declarations.

-- `MockModule( MyModule )` - returns a mock copy of `MyModule` module.
+- `MockModule( MyModule )` - returns a mock class of `MyModule` module.
-- `MockModule( MyModule.forRoots() )` - additionally to a mock copy of `MyModule` module returns mock providers.
+- `MockModule( MyModule.forRoots() )` - additionally to a mock class of `MyModule` module returns mock providers.

-**A mock module out of an angular module** respects its original module as a type of `MockedModule<T>` and provides:
+**A mock module** respects the interface of its original module as a type of `MockedModule<T>` and provides:

-- mock copies of all components, directives, pipes and providers
+- mocks of all components, directives, pipes and providers
-- mock copies of all imports and exports
+- mocks of all imports and exports
 - dummy clones of all services
 - dummy abstract methods for services with a `useClass` definition
-- mock dummies of tokens with a `useClass` definition
+- mocks of tokens with a `useClass` definition
 - respect of tokens with a `useExisting` definition
 - empty objects instead of tokens with a `helperUseFactory` definition
 - base primitives instead of tokens with a `useValue` definition
-- mock copies of tokens with a `useValue` definition
+- mocks of tokens with a `useValue` definition

 If you get an error like: "**Type is part of the declarations of 2 modules**", then consider usage of [`MockBuilder`](#mockbuilder).
 More detailed information about its cause and a solution you can read in a section called [How to fix `Type is part of the declarations of 2 modules`](#how-to-fix-error-type-is-part-of-the-declarations-of-2-modules).

-Let's imagine an Angular application where `TargetComponent` depends on a module of `DependencyModule` and we would like to use its mock copy in a test.
+Let's imagine an Angular application where `TargetComponent` depends on a module of `DependencyModule` and we would like to use its mock object in a test.

 Usually `beforeEach` looks like: